openflexo-team/pamela/pamela-security-patterns/src/main/java/org/openflexo/pamela/securitypatterns/authenticator/README.md

     }
 }
 ~~~
-- Identify the getter of the _Authenticator_ class and annotated it with `@AuthenticatorGetter(<patternID>)`.
+- Identify the getter of the _Authenticator_ class and annotated it with `@AuthenticatorGetter(patternID = <patternID>)`.
 Your could, for instance have the following code.
 ~~~java
 @ModelEntity
 @AuthenticatorSubject(patternID = "Authenticator pattern 1")